amrancz/notes/content/Reading notes/Inspired by Marty Cagan.md

 It's about making sure that the proposed product idea works within constraints of different areas of the business – from marketing, through legal, CS to management.
 Impacted stakeholders should have a chance to review the idea and have their concerns addressed.

+It's the PM's job to ensure the team's work will sit well with all key stakeholders.
+Stakeholders should be kept in the loop and be able to look at the prototypes in discovery that the team intends to build.
+They should have space to express concerns and ask questions.
+PM has to build collaborative and respectful relationships with them, ideally through some regular 1-1 time.

 ---

 ### Other notes